Claim: An automobile's dashboard fuel level icon indicates which side the vehicle's gas cap is on.

 Origins: This seemingly helpful heads-up began circulating on the Internet in October 2007.
-As anyone who has driven a rental car well knows, it would indeed be useful to
+As anyone who has driven a rental car well knows, it is indeed useful to

-The nozzle-and-hose side of the "low fuel" indicator (which is usually presented as an icon depicting a gas pump) doesn't consistently correspond with the side of the car where the fuel door is to be found, nor does its placement on the instrument array (left side versus right side) tell whether you should bring the passenger's or driver's side up next to the pumps at your local gas station.
+The nozzle-and-hose side of the fuel level (or "low fuel") indicator, which is usually presented as an icon depicting a gas pump, doesn't consistently correspond with the side of the car where the fuel door is to be found, nor does its placement on the instrument array (left side versus right side) tell whether you should bring the passenger's or driver's side up next to the pumps at your local gas station.

 An argument can also be made for placing the gas cap on the rear of vehicles.
 Were it there, you would no longer need be concerned about getting any particular side of your car sidled up to the pump: provided the rear of the vehicle were somewhat close to the refueling array, it wouldn't matter if the gas pump island were to the left or the right.